Greek and Coptic

 Greek and Coptic is the Unicode block for representing modern (monotonic) Greek.
-It was originally used for writing Coptic, using the similar Greek letters, in addition to the uniquely Coptic additions.
+It was originally also used for writing Coptic, using the similar Greek letters in addition to the uniquely Coptic additions.
 Beginning with version 4.1 of the Unicode Standard, a separate Coptic block has been included in Unicode, allowing for mixed Greek/Coptic text that is stylistically contrastive, as is convention in scholarly works.
 Writing polytonic Greek requires the use of combining characters or the precomposed vowel + tone characters in the Greek Extended character block.

 Its block name in Unicode 1.0 was simply Greek, although Coptic letters were already included.

 Block

+Points were reserved for the uppercase forms of ΐ, ΰ and ς.
+While letter-diacritic combinations such as ΐ and ΰ are no longer accepted by Unicode, a capital ς remains a theoretical possibility.
+There is in addition room for three additional casing pairs, or for capital forms of letters such as lunate ϵ and ϶.

 History

 In Unicode 1.0.1, a number of changes were made to this block in order to make Unicode 1.0.1 a proper subset of ISO 10646.